Workflow Action - AI Extract Data

 Q: Does the Additional Context field improve results?

 Yes.
-Providing context about the input format (e.g., “This is a Zillow lead notification email” or “The payload contains order data from Shopify”) helps the AI understand the structure and extract more accurately.
+Providing context about the input format (e.g., “This is a new lead notification email” or “The payload contains order data from the order”) helps the AI understand the structure and extract more accurately.
 It’s optional but recommended for non-standard or complex inputs.

 Q: Is this a premium action?